 Does Ark Restaurants Have A Relatively High Or Low P/E For Its Industry?

 Its relatively low P/E ratio indicates that Ark Restaurants shareholders think it will struggle to do as well as other companies in its industry classification.
 While current expectations are low, the stock could be undervalued if the situation is better than the market assumes.
-If you consider the stock interesting, further research is recommended.
-For example, I often monitor director buying and selling.
+It is arguably worth checking if insiders are buying shares, because that might imply they believe the stock is undervalued.

 How Growth Rates Impact P/E Ratios

-Ark Restaurants saw earnings per share decrease by 15% last year.
+Ark Restaurants shrunk earnings per share by 15% over the last year.
 And EPS is down 6.2% a year, over the last 3 years.
 This could justify a low P/E.

 Such spending might be good or bad, overall, but the key point here is that you need to look at debt to understand the P/E ratio in context.

-Ark Restaurants has net debt equal to 30% of its market cap.
+Ark Restaurants's net debt equates to 30% of its market capitalization.
 You'd want to be aware of this fact, but it doesn't bother us.

 The Bottom Line On Ark Restaurants's P/E Ratio

 Ark Restaurants's P/E is 16.7 which is about average (17.8) in the US market.
 Given it has some debt, but didn't grow last year, the P/E indicates the market is expecting higher profits ahead for the business.